 - Information passed to Stripe

 Enable tax collection

 By default, taxes are not collected when members go through your checkout.
-You’ll need to explicitly enable the collection of taxes.
-Navigate to Settings → Taxes in your dashboard and select “Yes - Calculate taxes and add them on top of my prices.”
+To enable tax collection, navigate to Settings → Taxes in your Memberful dashboard and enable the Collect sales tax option.

 Memberful does not file or remit taxes on your behalf to the government; we simply help you collect the appropriate taxes at the time of the transaction.
 You’ll still need to remit taxes on your own.
 We pass information to your Stripe account to make that easier.

 Once you have taxes enabled and a member enters your checkout flow, we determine their location to calculate which taxes need to be applied (if any).
 The information we collect varies based on where you have economic nexus.
 For example, in the European Union, we verify two non-conflicting pieces of location evidence to ensure your businesses legal compliance when it comes to remitting taxes.

 We always strive to provide a high-converting checkout flow and therefore we do our best to calculate the appropriate tax rate with little or no extra action required from your members.